helium/HIP/0021-poc-link-layer/0021-poc-link-layer.md

 until it receives a single N/ACK from a gateway indicating the entire message was received correctly or not.
 An alternative to the N/ACK requirement could be to implement an expiry window.
-The expiry window should align with the time required to transmit the second (third?) standard deviation of data overhead for a given message.
+The expiry window could align with a reasonable percentage overhead (200% - 250%).

 # Drawbacks
 [drawbacks]: #drawbacks